shameekagarwal/shameekagarwal.github.io/_posts/2024-05-27-java-multithreading.md

   Lock lock = new ReentrantLock();
   ```
 - unlike synchronized where the block signals the start and end of the critical section, locking and unlocking happens explicitly in case of reentrant locks
+- unlike synchronized, we can lock and unlock in different methods but not with different threads
 - to avoid deadlocks caused by for e.g. the method throwing exceptions, we should use it in the following way -
   ```txt
   lock.lock();